pub struct Settings { /* private fields */ }Expand description

 pub fn with_backend_and_path( schema_id: &str, backend: &impl IsA<SettingsBackend>, path: &str, ) -> Settings

-Creates a new #GSettings object with the schema specified by @schema_id and a given #GSettingsBackend and path.
+Creates a new Settings object with the schema specified by

-This is a mix of g_settings_new_with_backend() and g_settings_new_with_path().
+This is a mix of with_backend() and

 §schema_id

-the id of the schema
+the ID of the schema

 §backend

-the #GSettingsBackend to use
+the settings backend to use

 §path